Mahesh-martian/Mahesh-martian/README.md

  Here are some ideas to get you started:

 - 🔭 I belive in free education.
-- 🌱 I’m currently learning FullStack Web development
+- 🌱 I’m currently seeking for new opportunities
 - 👯 I’m open for freelance projects